JuliaDynamics/DynamicalSystems.jl/docs/src/ds/general.md

  jacobian:  ForwardDiff
 ```

-### Complex Example
+## Complex Example
 In this example we will go through the implementation of the coupled standard maps
 from our [Predefined Dynamical Systems](@ref).
 It is the most complex implementation
 and takes full advantage of the flexibility of the constructors.
-The example will use a Functor as equations of motion, as well as a sparse matrix for the Jacobian.
+The example will use a function-like-object as equations of motion, as well as a sparse matrix for the Jacobian.

 Coupled standard maps is a big mapping that can have arbitrary number of
 equations of motion, since you can couple `N` standard maps which are 2D maps, like: